thewhyse/regulora/wp-content/plugins/insert-headers-and-footers/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Tweak: Auto-insert is now the default option when creating a new snippet.
+* Tweak: We updated the way we add custom capabilities to improve a scenario where the plugin needed to be reactivated.
+* Fix: We updated the way PHP code is saved to improve support for backslashes.
+* Fix: We tweaked the Page URL rules that were not matching in some cases.

 = 2.0.0 =
-* New: Insert Headers and Footers is now WPCode - We make it easy for you to add code snippets in WordPress without having to edit your themeâ€™s functions.php file.
+* New: Insert Headers and Footers is now WPCode - We make it easy for you to add code snippets in WordPress without having to edit your theme's functions.php file.
 * New: Full Code Snippets Library - WordPress code snippets library right inside the WPCode plugin.
-* New: WordPress code generators to help you quickly generate ready-to-use code using the latest WordPress coding standards and APIâ€™s.
+* New: WordPress code generators to help you quickly generate ready-to-use code using the latest WordPress coding standards and APIs.
 * New: Conditional Logic for Code Snippets - Instead of learning the various WordPress conditional logic queries, you can use our beginner-friendly conditional logic user interface.
 * New: Auto-insert in various locations of your site or manual code output using shortcodes.